yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/otel_jaeger.md

 }
 ```

-Note that the `endpoint` value is the address of the OpenTelemetry Collector.
-We will set this up in the next step.

-Also, you can modify the `exporter` value to `http` if you want to use the HTTP protocol instead of gRPC.
+Ensure to adjust the endpoint value to match the OpenTelemetry Collector's address.
+Optionally, switch the exporter value to http for HTTP protocol usage instead of gRPC.

 ### Step 2: Create the Docker-Compose File for Jaeger and OpenTelemetry Collector